 More than 130 soldiers who occupied the Bosporus Bridge, now called July 15 Martyrs’ Bridge, surrender to police and civilians resisting the coup attempt.
 Thirty civilians were killed there.

-Chief of Staff Hulusi Akar, who was taken hostage at the outset of the coup attempt, arrives at the Prime Ministry after being rescued.
+Chief of Staff Hulusi Akar arrives at the Prime Ministry after being rescued.
+Akar was taken hostage at the outset of the coup attempt.

 Prime Minister Yildirim speaks in an extraordinary parliamentary session, saying Turkish citizens defeated the coup attempt and protected democracy.
 All four political parties represented in parliament issue a joint statement against the coup.